Sun-Yuman/forest-vitality-carbon-decline/README(CODE).md

  Summary: This script processes data loading and merging, followed by cleaning, further processing, and saving the cleaned datasets.

-1. Load raw data and merge with additional datasets
+1. Load raw data and merge with additional datasets Raw Data(c1_tre.csv): The raw data and additional datasets are available at http://icp-forests.net/page/data-requests.
+For further inquiries, please contact the corresponding author.
 2. Clean the data by removing rows(code_defoliation) with missing or invalid values
 3: Exclude countries that have fewer than 30 unique 'survey_year' entries
 4. Remove species ID changed across monitoring years and unknown species